Shinpūren rebellion: Uprising

 Otaguro was also a Shinto priest (kannushi), and after several attempts at divination, was given what he considered to be divine authorization to lead an uprising.
 As the Meiji government had called upon the Imperial Japanese Army garrison at Kumamoto to suppress the nearby Saga Rebellion, the city itself was only lightly defended.
 On 24 October 1876, after sending messages to like-minded groups in other domains, Otaguro led his 200 men in revolt against the Meiji government, dividing his force into squads.
 One squad launched a surprise night attack on the barracks of the Imperial Japanese Army's Kumamoto garrison, giving no quarter and showing no mercy even to the wounded or unarmed, spurred on by their hatred of the conscript army, many of whose soldiers were from burakumin backgrounds.
 Some 300 men of the garrison were either slaughtered or wounded during the attack.
 A second squad smashed the local telegraph office, although this in effect cut the rebels off from their would-be allies.
 A third squad attacked the offices and residences of officials of Kumamoto Prefecture, the new Meiji administrative division that had replaced Higo Province.

-The Keishintō successfully assassinated Yasuoka Ryosuke, the governor of Kumamoto Prefecture, Major General Taneda Masaaki, the commander of the Kumamoto garrison, and Taneda's Chief of Staff.
+The Keishintō assassinated Yasuoka Ryosuke, the governor of Kumamoto Prefecture, Major General Taneda Masaaki, the commander of the Kumamoto garrison, and Taneda's Chief of Staff.
 However, the tide of the rebellion turned against the rebels once the garrison's remaining Army officers overcame their surprise at the attack.
 Officers managed to organize their troops, and the Army's superior numbers and firepower soon decimated the rebels, armed only with traditional swords.
 Otaguro, badly wounded in the fighting, asked for one of his followers to cut off his head as part of a death ritual.
 After his death, many of his followers followed by committing seppuku.
 The uprising was over by the following morning, but a state of emergency remained in effect in Kumamoto until November 3.

 The graves of some 123 members of the Keishintō are located in the grounds of Sakurayama Shrine in Kumamoto.
 Many of those who fell were in their teens or early twenties.